We have put together a list of places we especially want to introduce from the best shopping spots on the East Shore.

 Tropical Farms is a Hawaiian macadamia nut shop operated by Kualoa Ranch.

-Tropical Farms (officially Tropical Farms Macadamia Nut Outlet) is a shop attached to the only macadamia nut processing factory on Oahu.
+Tropical Farms (officially known as Tropical Farms Macadamia Nut Outlet) is a shop attached to the only macadamia nut processing factory on Oahu.

-You can purchase not only macadamia nuts, which are the most popular souvenir from Hawaii, but also various local products and macadamia nut coffee.
+You can purchase not only macadamia nuts, which are the most popular souvenirs from Hawaii, but also various local specialties and souvenirs like macadamia nut coffee.

-You can sample various flavors of macadamia nuts and taste freshly brewed coffee, so it is a recommended place to drop by casually!
+You can sample macadamia nuts in various flavors and taste freshly brewed coffee, making it a highly recommended place to just drop by for a little bit!

 Frankies Nursery